predigame/clickninja/README.md

 -   `clickninja-final.py` - A "camera ready" version of the game.
 -   `clickninja-levels.py` - An extension of `clickninja-final.py` but with level support.

-## Installation (TODO)

-You'll need the Predigame platform installed (visit  [http://predigame.com](http://predigame.com/)  if you need help).

--   Download a release:
--   Clone the repo:

 ## Running the Game